Karl Cäsar von Leonhard

-Karl Cäsar von Leonhard (12 September 1779 in Rumpenheim – 23 January 1862 in Heidelberg) was a German mineralogist and geologist.
+Karl Cäsar von Leonhard (12 September 1779 – 23 January 1862) was a German mineralogist and geologist.
 His son, Gustav von Leonhard, was also a mineralogist.

 From 1797 he studied at the universities of Marburg and Göttingen, where Johann Friedrich Blumenbach was an important influence to his career.
 He collected many mineralogical specimens on scientific excursions in Saxony and Thuringia, continued by travel to the Austrian Alps (including the Salzkammergut).
 During his journeys he made the acquaintance of Friedrich Mohs and Karl von Moll.
 In 1818, through assistance from Baden minister of state Sigismund von Reitzenstein, he was appointed professor of mineralogy at the University of Heidelberg.

 In 1807 he founded the popular mineralogical journal "Taschenbuch für die gesammte Mineralogie" — after 1830 the publication was known as "Neues Jahrbuch für Mineralogie, Geologie and Paläontologie" (edited with Heinrich Georg Bronn).

 He was a founding member of the Wetterauischen Gesellschaft (Wetterau Society).
 During his career, he maintained correspondence on mineralogical subjects with Leopold von Buch, Johann Wolfgang von Goethe, Abraham Gottlob Werner and Johann Karl Wilhelm Voigt.

 In 1824 he introduced the term "loess" into the geological science.
-Nowadays Leonhard is recognized as one of one of the key pioneers of loess studies The term "leonhardite" bears his name, being defined as a partially dehydrated, opaque laumontite.
+Nowadays Leonhard is recognized as one of the key pioneers of loess studies The term "leonhardite" bears his name, being defined as a partially dehydrated, opaque laumontite.